Svalbard Global Seed Vault: History

 As part of the Seed Vault's first anniversary, more than 90,000 food crop seed samples were placed into storage, bringing the total number of seed samples to 400,000.
 Among the new seeds included were 32 varieties of potatoes from Ireland's national genebanks and 20,000 new samples from the U.S. Agricultural Research Service.
 Other seed samples came from genebanks in Canada and Switzerland as well as international genebanks in Colombia, Mexico and Syria.
 This 4 t shipment brought the total number of seeds stored in the Seed Vault to over 20 million.
 As of this anniversary, the Seed Vault contained samples from approximately one-third of the world's most important food crop varieties.
 Also as part of the anniversary, experts on food production and climate change met for a three-day conference in Longyearbyen.

 Japanese sculptor Mitsuaki Tanabe presented a work to the Seed Vault named "The Seed 2009 / Momi In-Situ Conservation".

-In 2010, a delegation of seven U.S. congressmen handed over a number of different varieties of chili pepper.
+In 2010, a delegation of seven U.S. senators deposited a number of different varieties of chili pepper.

 By 2013, approximately one-third of the genera diversity stored in genebanks globally was represented at the Seed Vault.

-In 2015 researchers started sending seeds from the Middle East for safeguarding in Svalbard due to ongoing conflicts.
+In 2015, researchers started sending seeds from the Middle East for safeguarding in Svalbard due to ongoing conflicts.

 In October 2016, the Seed Vault experienced an unusually large degree of water intrusion due to higher than average temperatures and heavy rainfall.
 While it is common for some water to seep into the Seed Vault's 100 m entrance tunnel during the warmer spring months, in this case the water encroached 15 m into the tunnel before freezing.
-The Seed Vault was designed for water intrusion and as such the seeds were not at risk.
+Because the Seed Vault was designed to be able to handle water intrusion, the seeds were not at risk.
 As a result, however, the Norwegian public works agency Statsbygg completed improvements to the tunnel in 2019 to prevent any such intrusion in the future, including waterproofing the tunnel walls, removing heat sources from the tunnel, and digging exterior drainage ditches.

 For the Seed Vault's 10th anniversary on 26 February 2018, a shipment of 70,000 samples was delivered to the facility, bringing the number of samples received to more than one million (not counting withdrawals).

-According to The Independent, as of March 2020, the COVID-19 pandemic does not pose a risk to the vault "as there are no permanent staff at the Svalbard facility."
+According to The Independent the COVID-19 pandemic did not pose a risk to the vault "as there are no permanent staff at the Svalbard facility."

-As of June 2021, the Seed Vault conserves 1,081,026 distinct crop samples, representing more than 13,000 years of agricultural history.

-In 2019, the seed vault cost about 2.4 million kr (US$282,000) to maintain.
+In 2019, the Seed Vault cost about 2.4 million kr (US$282,000) to maintain.